Ozuma Kaname and His Tortured Tattooed Beauties

 Ozuma’s paintings were a major influence on the work of the popular tattoo artist Horiyoshi III (1946).
-In return, Horiyoshi’s clients were frequently used as models for Ozuma’s paintings.
+In return, Horiyoshi’s clients were frequently used as models for his paintings.
 He signed his work only with his family name.

 His depictions of dragons and Buddhist deities can not only be found in the tattoo subculture but also in mainstream Japanese culture (such as jigsaw puzzles and postcards).
 This is quite an accomplishment since tattoos have a bad stigma in Japan.
-Ozuma’s tattoo paintings are seen as masterpieces among irezumi connoisseurs.
+Ozuma Kaname’s tattoo paintings are seen as masterpieces among irezumi connoisseurs.

 At the end of his life he was every bit as famous a designer of tattoos as he was an SM artist and was acknowledged as standing in direct descent from Utagawa Kuniyoshi, the early 19th century ukiyo-e master who first popularized the art of irezumi with his prints series ‘The 108 Heroes of the Popular Suikoden‘ (1827-30).

 A striking characteristic of Ozuma was his great humility.
 In an autobiographical essay accompanying the art in his book ‘Tattooing‘, he commented that although he was pleased at the collection’s publication he was, ‘a little ashamed that they (the pictures) aren’t better.’
 He concluded by saying, ‘As an ukiyo-e artist, I hope that his book will find its way into the hands of tattoo fans the world over, and show them at least one aspect of Japanese culture and tradition, art and technique.
 Nothing could please me more than this.’
 This most renowned master died from cancer in 2011.